muratk3n/thirdwave/en/2019/05/slippage.md

 with problems.
 I don't think there is space for anything other than H2 in all steps of the energy processs, except maybe in the beginning, where fossil is reformed into H2.
-Other than that, and considering tooling, infrastructure issues, a form of clean H2 carrier has to be used.
+Other than that, and considering tooling, infrastructure issues, a form of clean H2 carrier in all steps is necessary.

 [Post](https://chinadialogueocean.net/8170-china-uniquely-placed-to-green-shipping/#.XOQkavaAzzs.twitter)